EL Civics for ESL Students

 Common Activities - Common activities are things people do often.
 For example: cook, sing, listen to music, watch television, etc.

 Count by Tens - It's easy to count by tens.
-This basic lesson teaches ESL students how to count by 10's.
+This basic ESL lesson teaches ESL students how to count by 10's.

 Days of the Week - There are seven days in a week.
 Saturday and Sunday are called the weekend.
 The other days are weekdays.